 For more information about entertainment tax services, I recommend taking a look at www.musiciantax.com.
 For pro gigs, air and hotel accommodations can be all over the map.
 I once flew first class both directions from Nashville to NYC for a Good Morning America gig.

 We stayed at the W in Manhattan, not cheap digs by any means.
 The next week we were back on Southwest airplanes and staying at budget hotels.
-Make the best of these top flight travel arrangements because it won’t last.
+Make the best of these top-flight travel arrangements because they won’t last.

 Crazy Booking Agents